nens/threedi-docs/source/h_onedee_flow.rst

 Pumps
 ------

-Pumps in 3Di drain water from one location to another location, within the model domain (:ref:`pumpstation_with_end_node`) or out of the model domain (:ref:`pumpstation_without_end_node`).
+Pumps in 3Di drain water from one location to another location, within the model domain (:ref:`pump_schematisation_object` with a :ref:`pump_map`) or out of the model domain (:ref:`pump_schematisation_object` without a :ref:`pump_map`).
 The behaviour of a pump is specified by defining the start and stop levels of the pump and the pump capacity, as illustrated in the figure below.
-See :ref:`pumpstation_with_end_node` and :ref:`pumpstation_without_end_node` for details on how to set these parameters.
+See :ref:`pump_schematisation_object` and :ref:`pump_map` for details on how to set these parameters.

 .. figure:: image/b_structures_pump.png
    :scale: 50%